Limited availability by phone; questions by email.

 At present, it is possible to buy gold without having your name on the invoice through telephone-based counter sales.
 Currently:

-- identification upon collection remains mandatory;
+• identification upon collection was mandatory;

-- cash payments are possible up to €10,000 (by appointment, with a 1% cash fee);
+• cash payments were possible up to €10,000 (by appointment, with a 1% cash fee);

 After the ban on Cash Payments Above €3,000 in 2026